 Detoxification is essential for Exeter residents to help their bodies clear themselves of drugs.
 Drug and alcohol detox alone will not treat drug abuse, but it is a necessary step.

 Medical detox is sometimes necessary to aid people with drug cravings, pain management, and withdrawal symptoms.

 Inpatient programs are near Exeter for residents seeking recovery support.
 A treatment plan may involve mental health treatment along with alcohol detox and drug treatment.

-Inpatient treatment can be residential short-term or long-term and include 24-hour care.
+Inpatient treatment can be short-term or long-term and include 24-hour care.
 Many of these recovery programs involve a 12-step approach.

 Outpatient Treatment For Addiction

 Outpatient treatment near Exeter can vary in type and intensity.
 It is often more suited for people with jobs or a large support group.